Skip Ribbon Commands

 Integrated food security, environmental or climate change impact assessments of cropping systems require simultaneous consideration of physiological, biophysical and socio-economic determinants of crop productivity, land use and ecosystem services.
 The core aim of this working group is to develop approaches, methods and models to improve the utility of biophysical cropping system analysis in integrated assessments, across a range of scales, to support the development of sustainable and resilient cropping systems.
 Two particular focus areas are the improved consideration of crop management in integrated assessments and representation of crop temperature for climate change impact studies.

-Contact: Prof. Dr. Heidi Webber
+Head of the working group: Prof. Dr. Heidi Webber

 Farm Economics and Ecosystem Services